 Need one more great reason to go to Dusseldorf for the holidays?
 It is easy to get to from cities across Europe – and from select cities in North America, too!

-The Dusseldorf Airport is serviced by major airlines and low-cost carriers.
+The Dusseldorf Airport is served by all major European airlines and most low-cost carriers, as well.
 In fact, we took a direct flight from Split, Croatia to Dusseldorf.
 Start your search for the best flight fares on SkyScanner!

-Dusseldorf is also incredibly connected by train.
-Visitors can easily reach other German cities and nearby major European cities (like Paris!) as well.
+Dusseldorf is also incredibly well-connected by train.
+Visitors can easily reach other German destinations and nearby major European cities (like Paris!) as well.
 When we departed Dusseldorf, we took a direct train to Amsterdam – which was just a quick two-hour ride and Amsterdam at Christmas is amazing!

-Bus companies – like Flixbus – also transport passengers to Dusseldorf from many other locations through out Europe.
+Several bus companies – including Flixbus – transport passengers to Dusseldorf from many other locations through out Europe.